-The latest versions of Microsoft Office (currently Microsoft 365 here) all allow you to Save As, Export and Print your Word documents natively in the PDF file format.
+The latest versions of Microsoft Office (check it out here) all allow you to Save As, Export and Print your Word documents natively in the PDF file format.
 And the same is true for Microsoft Excel and Microsoft PowerPoint.

 The main advantage of a PDF is that you can share your file with a client or prospect and they cannot easily edit the information.
 That said, it is now extremely easy to convert PDF files back into an editable Word document format, so do be careful.

 If you are in a rush, I recommend using the first method (saving Word as a PDF).
 If you have a few extra moments, I recommend reviewing all three techniques so that you can make the best decision possible when converting to the PDF file format.

 Saving Word as a PDF is the fastest way to convert to the PDF file format; and it works across the entire Microsoft Office suite too.
 However, it does lack a number of the page formatting options you get by using technique #3, which I detail below in this article.

 Ready to save your Word document as a PDF?
 Follos these steps.

 1. Launch the Save As dialog box

 - The fastest way to open the Save As dialog box is to hit F12 on your keyboard.

 If you hit F12 and the Save As dialog box does not open, try hitting FN + F12.
 Your media keys are reversed.
 For help with this, see my guide on fixing function keys that are not working.